surveycto/text-box/README.md

 * **`max` has a numeric value, and `count` has a value of `0`**: The count will be hidden.
 * **`max` has no value, and `count` is not specified**:  The count will be hidden.
 * **`max` has no value, and `count` has a value of `1`**: The field will show the number of characters entered so far.

+#### expand

+If this parameter has a value of `1`, then the text box will grow to fit the content, so the enumerator does not have to scroll to view all of the content.
+This is the behavior of fields without field plug-ins.

+Also, instead of the `rows` parameter being used to determine the number of rows that will be shown, it defines the maximum number of rows it will expand to.
+For example, if `expand` has a value of `1`, and `rows` has a value of `5`, then the text box will expand until it is 5 rows tall, and then the enumerator will have to scroll to view the rest of the content.

 ### Default SurveyCTO feature support